-Connect to SQL Server from a BizTalk Services Project
+Connect to SQL Server in a BizTalk Services Project

-There are three broad steps in creating connectivity to a SQL Server database from a BizTalk Services project.
+There are three overall steps to connect to the SQL Server database from a BizTalk Services project.

 Create an LOB Target for SQL Server.